 Magical Medieval Chickpeas made into a Modern Treat

-Boiled gall bladders from cattle were eaten to sooth sciatica pain, and live snails were used to heal a burn.
+Boiled gallbladders from cattle were eaten to soothe sciatica pain, and live snails were used to heal a burn.

-During the medieval period people sought out magical cures and outlandish remedies for everything from colicky babies to protection against witches.
+During the medieval period, people sought magical cures and outlandish remedies for everything from colicky babies to protection against witches.
 Young women would eat strange foods to induce dreams of future husbands, and love spells were very profitable for midwives and healers.
-Doctors prescribed specific foods for certain ailments like boiled gall bladders from cattle to soothe sciatica pain, and live snails to heal burns.
-Some of the remedies that I found most interesting were foods used to increase libido and virility.
+Doctors prescribed specific foods for certain ailments, like boiled gallbladders from cattle to soothe sciatica pain and live snails to heal burns.
+Some of the most interesting remedies I found were foods used to increase libido and virility.
 Doctors advised that those looking to improve their sex lives should consume a combination of foods that were “warm and moist,” nourishing and that, well, increased flatulence.
 One food that met all three requirements was chickpeas.
-However, goat meat, sparrow brains and wine were also thought to have the same effect.
+However, goat meat, sparrow brains, and wine were also thought to have the same effect.
 Just like love spells, aphrodisiacs were big business.
 Although I have no proof, one could guess that Henry VIII had a frequent-buyer card.
 But sparrow brains?
-Let’s just stick with chickpeas and wine, thanks.
+Let’s stick with chickpeas and wine; thanks.

 2 tbsp. olive oil